Background to the club and dances

 In the early days Richard did all the calling, and membership soon grew rapidly.
 Several Saturday dances were held each year, which were well attended - sometimes having to turn people away.
 After a few years the Young’s moved away from the area, and Richard died in October 1997; however, his widow Eileen still keeps in touch from her home now in Wantage.

-Today we have a membership of around 60, including a few from the early years of the club’s existence.
-For many years we have been back in our original home in Holloway, where we now hold all our evenings and dances except for the Playford.
-We now run two Saturday dances each year, and the Playford Ball continues to be as popular as ever.
+Today we have a membership of around 40, including a few from the early years of the club’s existence.
+For many years we have been back in our original home in Holloway, where we hold our Wednesday club evenings.
+The Playford Ball is still an annual event, and continues to be popular.

 We dance mostly traditional English Folk Dances.